 Cook it for a few minutes on the other side, flip it back onto a plate and you’re done.
 All there is left to do is decorate.

 If you’re Alex, that means a tidy arrangement of salsa fresca, beans, cilantro when we have it, salsa from a jar, extra and several shakes of Tabasco.
-For me, this means a scattered mess of salsa fresca, beans and sour cream, everything muddling together in a glorious tangle of things that are delicious…
+For me, this means a scattered mess of salsa fresca, beans, cotija, avocado, and/or sour cream, everything muddling together in a glorious tangle of things that are delicious…

 Hey hon, guess what’s for dinner tomorrow?!